antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 ---------

-* First we'll check one of the marker genes for Neuroblastoma: DLK1
+First we'll check one of the HAND genes, known to play a role in the development of the sympatho-adrenal lineage from the neural crest.

 ---------
   ![](_static/images/R2d2_logo.png)**What do you expect for the H3K27ac signals?**